erandime/Java-Coding-Math-Problems/README.md

 # Java-Coding-Exercises
+09 - Remove numbers in between 0-25 from a user entered list of integers.Iterator method is used.

+08 - Sort a user entered set of integers using Collections' sort method.

 07 - Create a 2D array having dimensions of 10*10 and insert values from 0-9 along diagonal.
 Rest of the values of matrix should be zero.Print the matrix & print sum of numbers present in the diagonal.

 06 - Calculate the factorial of user entered integer using Recursion.